Dog Lifestyle6 min read

 Tip 4: Use Shatterproof Ornaments

-Replace glass ornaments with plastic, fabric, or wooden alternatives, at least on the lower two-thirds of the tree.
-If an ornament falls, a plastic one bounces.
-A glass one shatters into invisible fragments that embed in paw pads.
+Replace your glass ornaments with plastic, fabric, or wood.
+(At least on the lower two-thirds of the tree.)
+If a plastic ornament falls, it bounces.
+If a glass one falls, it shatters into microscopic shards.
+During my vet tech days, I spent hours digging broken glass out of paw pads.
 The math is simple.

 Tip 5: Manage Cords and Lights Carefully

-Electrical cords are a chewing hazard, especially for puppies.
-Run cords behind furniture or use cord covers.
-Plug lights into a power strip that you can switch off when you leave the room.
-Consider battery-operated LED lights as a safer alternative -- they eliminate the electrical risk entirely.
+Electrical cords are a massive chewing hazard, especially for puppies.
+Run your cords behind heavy furniture.
+Alternatively, use thick cord covers.
+I always plug my tree lights into a power strip so I can quickly flip the switch off when I leave the room.
+Here's the thing: battery-operated LED lights are an even safer bet.
+They eliminate the electrical risk entirely.

 Tip 6: Block Tree Water Access

-Stagnant tree water is a health hazard for dogs.
-It can contain fertilizer, pesticide residue, bacteria, and mold.
-Some commercial tree preservatives contain aspirin, which is toxic to dogs.
-Even plain water that has been sitting for days grows bacteria.
+Stagnant tree water is a health hazard.
+It's full of fertilizer, pesticide residue, and bacteria.
+Some commercial tree preservatives even contain aspirin.
+That's highly toxic to dogs.
+Even plain water turns into a bacterial soup after sitting in a warm room for days.

-Use a covered tree stand or place aluminum foil over the water reservoir.
-A tree skirt alone does not prevent a determined dog from drinking.
+I use a covered tree stand.
+A simple sheet of aluminum foil over the water reservoir also works in a pinch.
+A standard fabric tree skirt won't stop a determined dog from taking a drink.

 Tip 7: Use a Baby Gate or Exercise Pen

-For dogs that cannot resist the tree no matter what, a physical barrier is the most reliable solution.
-A baby gate across the room entrance or an exercise pen around the tree creates a clear boundary.
+For dogs that absolutely can't leave the tree alone, a physical barrier is the most reliable solution.
+I used a metal MidWest exercise pen wrapped completely around the tree during Maple's first Christmas.
+It creates an undeniable boundary.

 Tip 8: Apply Bitter Apple Spray to Low Branches

 Bitter apple spray is a non-toxic deterrent that tastes terrible to dogs.
-Spray it on the lower branches, the tree skirt, and the base of the trunk.
-Reapply every few days as it does lose potency.
+I spray it directly on the lower branches, the tree skirt, and the trunk base.

 Tip 9: Remove Toxic Plants from the Room

-• Mistletoe -- Causes gastrointestinal upset, cardiovascular problems, and in severe cases, seizures
+• Mistletoe -- Causes gastrointestinal upset, cardiovascular problems, and sometimes seizures.

-• Holly berries -- Cause vomiting, diarrhea, and lethargy
+• Holly berries -- Triggers severe vomiting, diarrhea, and lethargy.

-• Pine needles -- Can puncture the intestinal lining if ingested in quantity
+• Pine needles -- Can physically puncture the intestinal lining if your dog eats enough of them.

 Tip 10: Train a "Leave It" and "Place" Command